Log Competition 2022

 Logs can be written in pen or pencil, preferably not both, and need to be legible in the eyes of the examiner.
 They can be computer generated in typographic form, but should be made available to the examiner as hard copy.

 It is helpful if an indication is given about whether the log submitted is to be returned after judgement.
 Submitting the original log is hazardous, two trips in the hands of the Royal Mail or whoever and anxiety of possession on the part of the Admiral!

 Now I must add a word about digital photos (no video or audio recordings pls – they run the risk of demanding a lot of the judge’s time!).
 These can be both interesting and add colour to the examiner’s experience.
 One can almost imagine the mezze on the table in some delightful Greek island!
 They brighten up a winter Sunday afternoon with wind and rain rattling the windows!
 However they score few marks in the assessment, since one has to imagine what is available on board the yacht of someone following a similar pattern, not least working electrical power!
 I shall stand by for comments and corrections at the bar!

 For those who are interested in taking the study of logs further, some of the finest examples are those written by Captain Cook during his three major voyages to the Pacific, in the eighteenth century.
 That was in addition to his remarkable taxonomic work!

 It is hoped that the above notes make it clear that the log submitted needs to be more than that kept near the chart, with all the hazards of spilt tea and rogue waves.
 It needs to be an account of your voyage, adding such numerical data that you deem relevant.

-Logs should be submitted by 31 January of the year following the voyage, sent to the Admiral for the time being, address as in list of members.
+Logs should be submitted by 1 January 2023 following the voyage, sent to the Admiral, address as in list of members.
 The result is announced at the following Fitting Out Dinner.